Llovizna Falls

-Llovizna Falls is a waterfall on the Caroní River, close to its confluence with the Orinoco, are located in the Llovizna Park, Puerto Ordaz, Venezuela.
+Llovizna Falls is a waterfall on the Caroní River, close to its confluence with the Orinoco, located in the Llovizna Park, Puerto Ordaz, Venezuela.
 The nearby Macagua Dam has reduced the flow over the waterfall in recent years, but the cascade continues to be spectacular and returns to its former glory several times a year when the floodgates of the dam are opened.

 (Llovizna - "yoviz-nah", is Spanish for mist, drizzle, spray).

 Activities

 The Llovizna Park is very big, and it has many green areas and benches where family and friends can spend a good time.
 In the stone theater, located close to the entrance of the park, visitors can enjoy the different shows and plays that locals do to entertain the community and raise the visits of the park.

 Family and friends can also do a picnic.
 The park has one restaurant that sells the typical plates from the state such as, Arepas, Empanada, Tequeño, and many other things.

 Exercise and training are other activities you can do in the park.
 The park offers very wide and safe walkaways used by people to ride bicycles, run, jog, or just walk.
 There are also training machines that are free for visitors.

 For the tourists, the park offers a bus tour that takes the visitors to the most special spots of the park such as the Stone Theater, the waterfall, the iron bridge, and many other places.